 Grab Rails, Suction Bars, Bathroom Grab Bars…

-There’s a lot of grab rails on the market, but do they do the same thing?
+There’s a lot of grab rails and suction bars on the market, but do they do the same thing?
 Importantly, are they safe and reliable?

 You’re no doubt aware that grab rails are a reliable support in the bathroom and toilet.
 They help you perform the necessary daily activities and can be a “life saver” especially if you’ve almost had a fall.